Back to API docs

 After creation, use the Buildspace Admin Test credentials flow to verify:

-• the observed principal (service vs agent)
+• the observed principal (service)

 • the scopes attached to the credential